AaltoSciComp/scicomp-docs/triton/usage/storage.rst

 Checklist
 ---------

-Do any of these apply to you  If so, consider your actions.
+Do any of these apply to you?
+If so, consider your situation and ask us for help!

-If you have been sent this checklist because your jobs may be having too much IO, don't worry.
-It's not *necessarily* a problem but please go through this checklist and let us know what applies to you so we can help you.
+If you have been sent this checklist because your jobs may be having a lot of IO, don't worry.
+It's not *necessarily* a problem but please go through this checklist and let us know what applies to you so we can give some recommendations.

 - Many small files being accessed in jobs (hundred or more).